 He was gloomy and suffered from depression which at the time was seen as a peculiar habit.
 Gödel is also said to have been extremely paranoid.

 Being a genius is a gift.
-As such, it is so unfortunate that most often than not a mental disorder usually accompanies such talent.
-It is still unclear why this is the case.
-It is thought that the reason most scientists suffer from mental disorders is due to their use of a lot of their brainpower.
+As such, it is so unfortunate that more often than not a mental disorder usually accompanies such talent.
+It is still unclear why so many geniuses turned into real-life mad scientists with peculiar habits and mental disorders.
+It is thought that the reason most scientists suffer from mental disorders is due to their using a lot of their brainpower.

 - 11 Bad Habits That Are Surprisingly Good For You